Crystaltrd/mellow-api/README.md

 - Staff: Can manage non-staff accounts
 - Managing Stock: Can manage books and the stock, can create and delete languages, categories...etc
 - Managing Inventories: Can give and take books from other Inventories
+- See Account details: See other accounts details
 - Monitor the History: Can see the entire history
 - Has an Inventory: Can rent books